Point72/csp/docs/wiki/concepts/CSP-Graph.md

 ## Graph Propagation and Single-dispatch

 The `csp` graph propagation algorithm ensures that all nodes are executed *once* per engine cycle, and in the correct order.
-Correct order means, that all input dependencies of a given node are gauranteed to have been evaluated before a given node is executed.
+Correct order means, that all input dependencies of a given node are guaranteed to have been evaluated before a given node is executed.
 Take this graph for example:

 ![359407953](https://github.com/Point72/csp/assets/3105306/d9416353-6755-4e37-8467-01da516499cf)

 On a given cycle lets say the `bid` input ticks.
 The `csp` engine will ensure that **`mid`** is executed, followed by **`spread`** and only once **`spread`**'s output is updated will **`quote`** be called.
 When **`quote`** executes it will have the latest values of the `mid` and `spread` calc for this cycle.

 ## Graph Pruning